Plan your insurance

 - Studying in Norway for three months or less?
 You must have health insurance from your home country.

 - Studying in Norway for more than three months?
-You can be covered by the Norwegian National Health Scheme (NNHS) once you register with the local office of the Norwegian Population Registry (NB: Applications can take 4-6 weeks to process).
+You should apply for membership of the Norwegian National Health Scheme (NNHS) at the local insurance office in the municipality in which you are staying while studying at UiT (NB: Applications can take 4-6 weeks to process).

 - Bring an E-111 or E-128 form or European Health Insurance Card from your home country.
 The card entitles you to medical treatment in Norway.

-- If you have private insurance, ensure that you are covered during your period of study in Tromsø.
+- If you have private insurance, ensure that you are covered during your period of study in Norway.

 You are a member of the Norwegian National Insurance Scheme if you are registered in the National Population Register in Norway.
 If you are not a member, you are nevertheless entitled to health services under the National Insurance Act and you do not have to verify it with a European Health Insurance Card.